Coaltar/GodotBoids/README.md

 #### 23/03/05

 Day 1 of this little excursion!
 I tried to implement smooth velocities and turn rates from the get go and it turned out extremely jank.
+When they weren't flying all over the place at top speeds, they completely ignored collisions and flew steadfastly off into the sunset together like lemmings.

 ![First attempt](./docs/BoidsFirstAttempt.gif)